You may have noticed that I (Becky) do a lot of the writing

 And as my kids see that and believe that and live that out too, that’s called discipleship.

-Letting the kids splash in the puddles
+Letting the kids splash in the puddles because rainy season only comes but once a year! |

-There very well may be other chapters coming where I exercise other roles and talents in my life in different ways than I am able to now.
+to now.
 One missionary recently commented how she's lived longer than she ever imagined she would and has had time for many different ministries after her years of raising little ones.
 This gives me hope and encouragement.

 So, for now, I’m discovering this chapter.
 In this freedom to discover, I find challenge, joy and delight in my children.
 I think God delights in that, too.